DeepAgent: A General Reasoning Agent with Scalable Toolsets

 \begin{itemize}[leftmargin=1em, nosep] \item \textbf{Episodic Memory ($M_E$)}: This component serves as a high-level log of the task, recording key events, major decision points, and sub-task completions.
 It provides the agent with long-term context regarding the overall task structure and its overarching goals. \item \textbf{Working Memory ($M_W$)}: This contains the most recent information, such as the current sub-goal, obstacles encountered, and near-term plans.
 It is the core component that ensures the continuity of the agent's reasoning across the memory fold. \item \textbf{Tool Memory ($M_T$)}: This consolidates all tool-related interactions, including which tools have been used, how they were invoked, and their effectiveness.
 It allows the agent to learn from its experiences, refining its tool selection and usage strategies. \end{itemize}

 To ensure that the compressed memory is stable and easily parsed by the agent, we employ an \textbf{agent-usable data schema} in JSON format instead of unstructured natural language.
-This structured format offers two main benefits: it maintains a controllable and predictable structure, and it mitigates the loss of critical details that can occur when summarizing long-form text.
-Details of the data schema are provided in Appendix~\ref{app:memory_schema}.
+It offers two main benefits: maintaining a controllable and predictable structure, and mitigating the loss of critical details that can occur when summarizing long-form text.
+Details of the data schema are in Appendix~\ref{app:memory_schema}.